puttak/bdproject/README.md

     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── logs               <- Log files, for now of the main programme pipeline.
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │